yanis7774/talk-llama-fast/README.md

 - During first run wav2lip will run face detection with a newly added video.
 It will take about 30-60 s, but it happens just once and then it is saved to cache.
 And there is a bug with face detection wich slows down everything (memory leak).
 You need to restart Silly Tavern Extras after face detection is finished.
 - Sometimes wav2lip video window disappears but audio is still playing fine.
 If the video window doesn't come back automatically - restart Silly Tavern Extras.
 - if you restart xtts you need to restart silly-tavern-extras.
 Otherwise wav2lip will start playing wrong segments of already created videos.
+- Sometimes when you type fast the first letter of you message is not printed.

 ## Licenses
 - talk-llama-fast - MIT License - OK for commercial use